mvysny/karibu-testing/README.md

 A 15-minute [video](https://www.youtube.com/watch?v=XOhv3y2GXIE) explains everything behind the browserless testing technique.

+## Kotlin, Java and Groovy support

-## The Karibu-Testing library is Standalone and Fully Supports Java and Groovy
+The Karibu-Testing library is Standalone and Fully Supports Java and Groovy.

 Even though the Karibu-Testing is endorsed by [Vaadin-on-Kotlin](http://vaadinonkotlin.eu), the Karibu-Testing does not really depend on any other technology than Vaadin.
 You don't have to use Vaadin-on-Kotlin nor Karibu-DSL to use Karibu-Testing.
 You don't even need to write your app nor your tests in Kotlin, since the library provides native API for Kotlin, Java and Groovy.

-You can thus plug this library in into your Java+Vaadin-based project as a test dependency, and write the test code in Java, Kotlin or Groovy, whichever suits you more.
+You can therefore plug this library in into your Java+Vaadin-based project as a test dependency, and write the test code in Java, Kotlin or Groovy, whichever suits you more.

 Karibu-Testing is published on Maven Central, so it's very easy to add as a Maven dependency.